 17. National School Lunch Program (NSLP): This federally assisted meal program operates in public and nonprofit schools.
 It provides nutritionally balanced lunch at a low cost or free.

-All children studying in public and nonprofit schools can avail of this assistance.
+All children studying in public and nonprofit schools can make use of this assistance.

-18. Child Care Assistance Program (CCAP): This program helps the low income working parents by providing daycare assistance to their children.
+18. Child Care Assistance Program (CCAP): This program helps low income working parents by providing daycare assistance.

 The eligibility of the applicant is determined by their earnings, activity hours, and the child’s age.